aidando73/paxos/README.md

 ### Terminology
 Paxos has 4 different types of messages corresponding to 4 particular phases.
 I've unofficially given them names:
     1. Prepare

-`Member tries to request a promise that receiver will not accept any request with proposal-id higher than the prepare request proposal-id`
+    Member tries to request a promise that receiver will not accept any request with proposal-id higher than the prepare request proposal-id

     2. Promise

+    In response to a prepare request, member promises sender that they will not accept any request with proposal-id higher than the prepare request proposal-id.

     3. Proposal

+    In response to receiving a majority of promises among acceptors.
+Member tries to send a proposal in hopes for a majority of accepts.

     4. Accept

+    In response to a proposal, Member accepts proposal only if they have not promised otherwise.

+We are done when a proposer has received majority votes.

 ### Message Specification
 > Note: understanding of the messages are only required to understand the code.